Harry Potter Tour of Edinburgh

 1. The best guided tour of Harry Potter's Edinburgh

-Whether you're a fan of the saga or not, this Harry Potter Edinburgh tour is an experience you'll really enjoy because not only will you hear stories about the most famous wizarding story of all time, but you'll also see some of the city's most iconic landmarks along the way.
+Whether you are a fan of the saga or not, this tour of Harry Potter's Edinburgh is an experience that you will thoroughly enjoy because not only will you hear stories about the most famous wizarding story of all time; you will also see some of the most iconic landmarks of the city during the tour.

 The writer already had Harry's story outlined when she moved to the Scottish capital, but her pages lacked realism, places and names that set the story of the young wizard.

-In Edinburgh she found all those details; while sitting in the city' s cafés she conceived the definitive shape of Diagon Alley, while walking around Edinburgh Castle she began to decide what Hogwarts school would be like, and when she did not know how to name her characters it was enough to take a walk through the city's cemetery.
+In Edinburgh she found all those details; while sitting in the city' s cafés she conceived the definitive shape of Diagon Alley, while walking around Edinburgh Castle she began to decide what Hogwarts school would be like and when she did not know how to name her characters it was enough to take a stroll through the city's cemetery.

-This Harry Potter Edinburgh tour, for $ 18, is one of the most popular walking tours in Edinburgh, so I recommend you to book early.
-After requesting your reservation online you will receive a confirmation email with details about the meeting point.
+This Harry Potter Edinburgh tour, for $ 23, is one of the most popular walking tours in Edinburgh, so I recommend you to book early.
+After requesting your reservation online you will receive a confirmation email with details of the meeting point.
 If you have any unforeseen circumstances you can cancel 24 hours in advance.

 - Available in English, Spanish and German

 - Children under 5 years of age can attend the tour free of charge